burtonrj/CytoPy/README.md

 that both have benefits and failings.

 For more details we refer you to our pre-print manuscript and software documentation.
-Our documentation contains a detailed tutorials for each of the above steps.
+Our documentation contains a detailed tutorials for each of the above steps (https://cytopy.readthedocs.io/)

 ## Installation